luciusmagn/lambdas-and-logos/book.typ

 The hypothesis has two main variants.
 The strong version, *linguistic determinism*, claims that language completely determines thought, suggesting people cannot conceptualize ideas for which their language lacks words.
-Under this view, speakers of languages without future tense would struggle with long-term planning, or those without certain color terms couldn't perceive those distinctions.
+Under this view, speakers of languages without future tense would struggle with long-term planning, or those without certain color terms could not perceive those distinctions.
 This strong version has been largely rejected by modern linguistics through empirical evidence showing people can think beyond the confines of their language.

-The weak version, *linguistic relativity*, suggests that language influences (but doesn't determine) thought and perception.
+The weak version, *linguistic relativity*, suggests that language influences (but does not determine) thought and perception.
 It proposes that language makes certain distinctions easier to notice or express.
 This version has empirical support - for example, languages with different color term boundaries show slight differences in color recognition tasks, and languages that use absolute directions (north/south) rather than